rednose-public/rednose-ui/UPGRADE-1.5.md

  * Method `addButtons` was removed.
 Use the `toolbar` property instead.
  * Attribute `panel` was moved to a property.
  * Callbacks must now explicitly return `false` to stop a dialog from closing.
+ * The HTML config property within Dialog.prompt is no longer messed around with internally, the content is now simply appended to the dialog body.

 ## rednose-dropdown